 Mishkwiingwese is a 3-year old claybank dun filly from Kichi Noodin off Ishkote.
 Her genetically-matched breeding partner is Sagineshkawa.

-Aazadi is a 4-year-old red bay from off Sagineshkawa from Manitowiwin.
+Aazadi is a 4-year-old red bay from Manitowiwin off Sagineshkawa.
 Her genetically-matched breeding partner is Doodem and Waaseyaa.

 Zhiishigwan is a 3-year-old dun from Tipiyimisiw off Ishkote.
 Her genetically-matched breeding partner is